WENXU-codinglife/myDictlet/README.md

 20200229:<br/>
 1. Run the Server.py and activate the local web server;
 2. Load the content from a local json file by 'onclick' which makes a 'GET' request.

+NEXT TO DO:
+1. Google for 'handlebar.js';
+2. Try to use javascript to realize fetching json from API;